 Background: a concise statement of the issue under investigation or a hypothesis;

 Materials & Methods: the experimental methods used (including the statistical analyses employed);

 Results: specific findings (promises such as "to be completed" or "to be presented" are not acceptable);

 Conclusions: a summary of findings that are supported by your results (statistical analyses used to support the conclusions, where appropriate, should be included; concluding statements such as "the results will be discussed" are not acceptable).

 Please note that abstracts cannot be accepted if tables, graphs, grant acknowledgements or literature references are included.
 The maximum word count for the abstract body is 500 words.

-Authors can submit their abstracts electronically using the button on the right "Submit here". (button will be placed soon) You will be redirected to the submission website.
-Please follow the step-by-step directions, which will enable you to upload the abstract.
-To ensure your abstract retains any special characters or formatting, the abstract must be in Microsoft Word format.
+Authors can submit their abstracts electronically until 1 May using “Submit Abstract Here” tab (available as soon as registration opens.)
+This will direct you to the appropriate webpage.
+Please follow the step-by-step directions to upload the abstract.
+To ensure your abstract retains any special characters or formatting, the abstract must be in Microsoft Word format. (see for further information

 Categories for abstract submission

 For purposes of review and programming, abstracts are divided into topical categories.
 Selection of the most appropriate category is important as it determines who reviews your abstract.
 The Program Committee reserves the right to reassign your abstract to a more appropriate category.